api-platform/core/README.md

 }
 ```

-From a performance point of view, it's sometimes necessary to embed the related object (of a part of it) directly in the
+From a performance point of view, it's sometimes necessary to avoid extra HTTP requests.
+It is possible to embed related
-parent response.
+objects (or only some of their properties) directly in the parent response trough serialization groups.

-The bundle allows that trough serialization groups.
-Using the following serizalization groups annotations (`@Groups`) and
+By using the following serizalization groups annotations (`@Groups`) and this updated service definition, a JSON representation
-this updated service definition, a JSON representation of the product will be embedded in the offer response.
+of the product is embedded in the offer response:

 ```php
 <?php